renatalucia/KaggleTPSApril21/README.md

     * Visualize Missing Values
     * Visualize feature distributions for train and test datasets
     * Visualize distribution of target value (Survived)
-    * Visualize how diferent features are related to the target value (Survival rates according to parameters)
+    * Visualize how different features are related to the target value (Survival rates according to parameters)
     * Select best features for the classification problem
 3. Data Preparation
     * Encode categorial features